Distributions of Matrices over $\mathbb{F}_q[x]$: Main Results

-In an \href{https://mathoverflow.net/questions/301206/number-of-points-of-the-nilpotent-cone-over-a-finite-field-and-its-cohomology/301269}{answer} posted on mathoverflow by Will Sawin, he proved that the \'{e}tale cohomology of any closed, scaling-invariant subset of $\mathbb{A}^n$ containing the origin is $\mathbb{Q}_l$ in degree $0$.
-Then, to use the Grothendieck trace formula to prove our above identity, it reduces to show the variety we defined is rationally smooth of dimension $(n-1)\underset{1\leq i\leq n}{\sum}k_i$.
-When we take $k_i=1,\forall 1\leq i\leq n$, the left side actually corresponds to nilpotent cone which was proved rationally smooth in $\cite{BM83}$.
-So it does sound like a geometric potential way to give a proof for counting formula for general $G$-variety $X$.
-But we will only stick to an elementary proof in this paper. \end{remark}
+\end{lemma} \begin{remark} In fact, the set on the left side of (\ref{lemma2id}) can be viewed as the $\mathbb{F}_q$-points of a scheme defined over $\mathbb{Z}$.
+This lemma tells us this scheme is strong polynomial count over $\mathbb{Z}$ (for definition, see the appendix of \cite{HRV08}).
+In an answer (\cite{onlineAns} ) posted on mathoverflow by Will Sawin, he proved that the \'{e}tale cohomology of any closed, scaling-invariant subset of $\mathbb{A}^n$ containing the origin is $\mathbb{Q}_l$ in degree $0$.
+To establish (\ref{lemma2id}) using the Grothendieck trace formula , it is essential to demonstrate that the variety we defined is rationally smooth of dimension $(n-1)\underset{1\leq i\leq n}{\sum}k_i$.
+When we take $k_i=1,\forall 1\leq i\leq n$, the left side actually corresponds to nilpotent cone which was proved rationally smooth in \cite{BM83}.
+One could try and pursue Lemma~\ref{lemma2} using algebraic geometry, but we only give a completely elementary proof here. \end{remark}

 The organization of this paper is as follows.
 We shall prove Lemma~\ref{lemma1} in Section~\ref{section1}.
 Then we will prove Lemma~\ref{lemma2} in Section~\ref{section2}.